 The matrix is an attempt at organizing some of the directives generated by a participant into media specific and age appropriate lesson-seedlings, or starter ideas, which can be used to initiate curricular thinking.
 The matrix poses questions intended to focus on the development of future lessons.
 The focus comes through figuring out and organizing some thoughts on how an artwork can be generated from open-ended directives, what learning actually takes place from these art activities, and how the whole endeavor can be assessed or evaluated.

-Mining Contemporary Art for Curriculum Thinking & Inventing (also known as: what permissions do we get from contemporary art?)
+what permissions do we get from contemporary art?

 PHILOSOPHY (the thinking behind it)